Published: July 14, 2021 | Updated: July 26, 2021 | Posted by: Venus Zoleta | Loans

 Simply use your BPI credit card when paying for tuition at a BPI-accredited school.
 You’ll be billed your monthly amortization over a period of up to 12 months based on your chosen loan term.

 Bukas is an education financing company licensed by the Securities and Exchange Commission (SEC) that provides student loans for college students in the Philippines.
 Students of Bukas’ partner schools such as FEU, CEU, Mapua University, and Lyceum of the Philippines may avail of a Bukas student loan.

-This tuition loan is easy to obtain through online application with a 1 to 3-day processing time.
+This tuition loan is easy to obtain through an online application with a one to three-day processing time.
 It’s also flexible when it comes to repayments, as borrowers can start repaying their loan 30 days after application.

 Register for an account on the Bukas.ph website (app.bukas.ph/register), complete your profile, and fill out an online application form.
 You’ll also need to upload an image of each requirement.
 Wait for a text message from Bukas about your loan approval.